-Learn how AI can help you improve clients’ home search, identify strong lead gen, remove bias from recruiting, refine the transaction and better predict market values.
+Learn how AI in real estate can help you improve clients’ home search, identify strong lead gen, remove bias from recruiting, refine the transaction and better predict market values.

 The Artificial Intelligence (AI) revolution has arrived.
 Albeit in its infancy, AI is already enabling self-driving cars, early-stage detection of cancer cells, smart identification of retail store locations, and voice-activated home systems that self-set alarms and thermostats.